niflylab/TACI_CalciumImagingPlugin/README.md

 ### Fluorescence Extraction Organization Example E and F
-1) The “All Spots statistics” (old FIJI version) or "export" (new FIJI version) .csv files from TrackMate should be saved in the following format:
+1) The *All Spots statistics* (old FIJI version) or *export* (new FIJI version) .csv files from TrackMate should be saved in the following format:
-	- "Mean_Intensity#.csv", where # stands for the number of the z-position where values come from.
+	- *Mean_Intensity#.csv*, where # stands for the number of the z-position where values come from.
-		- For example, TrackMate “All Spots statistic” or "export" file for z-position 3 should be saved as “Mean_Intensity03.csv”.
+		- For example, TrackMate *All Spots statistic* or *export* file for z-position 3 should be saved as *Mean_Intensity03.csv*.
-		- This way, the mean intensity values in each z-position can be tracked by replacing the general MEAN_INTENSITY column names with the file name “Mean_Intensity#” in the merged document.
+		- This way, the mean intensity values in each z-position can be tracked by replacing the general MEAN_INTENSITY column names with the file name *Mean_Intensity#* in the merged document.

-2) The “Mean_Intensity#.csv” files for each neuron should be saved into a folder labeled “Neuron #”, where # stands for the number of the neuron.
+2) The *Mean_Intensity#.csv* files for each neuron should be saved into a folder labeled *Neuron #*, where # stands for the number of the neuron.
-	- The first neuron in the set is always “Neuron 0”, the second is “Neuron 1” etc. If running only one neuron, label it "Neuron 0".
+	- The first neuron in the set is always *Neuron 0*, the second is *Neuron 1* etc. If running only one neuron, label it *Neuron 0*.
 [Organization Example E](#organization-example-e) and [Organization Example F](#organization-example-f) show an example of folder organization before and after execution respectively.

-3) A “Background_list.csv” file must be present in the same folder as the “Neuron #” folders.
+3) A *Background_list.csv* file must be present in the same folder as the *Neuron #* folders.
 [Background List File](#background-list-file) shows an example.
-	- The background_list has a column labeled “Neuron #” for each neuron and must have the background values for each z-positions.
-The number of z-positions for each neuron must equal to the number of “Mean_Intensity#.csv” files in each neuron folder.
+	- The background_list has a column labeled *Neuron #* for each neuron and must have the background values for each z-positions.
+The number of z-positions for each neuron must equal to the number of *Mean_Intensity#.csv* files in each neuron folder.
 If they do not, this will lead to an error.
 	- The columns must be in numerical order and must not skip values.
 Make sure there is no blank space in the header names before or after.
 For example " Neuron 0" and "Neuron 0 " will give an error.

-4) The Extract function will combine the "MEAN_INTENSITY" columns of the Mean_Intensity#.csv files in each “Neuron #” folder into one file, subtract the background, calculate the maximum intensity for each time point and the change in fluorescence (∆F/F<sub>0</sub>) for that neuron.
-These will be saved to a “results” folder with the name “Neuron #.csv”.
-Additionaly a plot for each neuron will be saved in a "Neuron Plots" folder within the "results" folder.
+4) The Extract function will combine the *MEAN_INTENSITY* columns of the Mean_Intensity#.csv files in each *Neuron #* folder into one file, subtract the background, calculate the maximum intensity for each time point and the change in fluorescence (∆F/F<sub>0</sub>) for that neuron.
+These will be saved to a *results* folder with the name *Neuron #.csv*.
+Additionaly a plot for each neuron will be saved in a *Neuron Plots* folder within the *results* folder.
-	- The “results” folder is created in the directory where the “Neuron #” folders reside.
+	- The *results* folder is created in the directory where the *Neuron #* folders reside.
-		- In [Organization Example E](#organization-example-e), the “results” folder would be created in the “Analysis” folder.
+		- In [Organization Example E](#organization-example-e), the *results* folder would be created in the *Analysis* folder.
-		- Within the “results” folder, there are the .csv files with the merged mean intensity and the ∆F/F<sub>0</sub> calculation labeled after each neuron.
+		- Within the *results* folder, there are the .csv files with the merged mean intensity and the ∆F/F<sub>0</sub> calculation labeled after each neuron.
-		- There is also a folder called “Neuron Plots” that will have the output plots for each ∆F/F<sub>0</sub> value.
+		- There is also a folder called *Neuron Plots* that will have the output plots for each ∆F/F<sub>0</sub> value.
-	- One folder, "Neuron 0" can be run if needed.
+	- One folder, *Neuron 0* can be run if needed.
 5) An option to perform Merge is avaialable.

 #### Organization Example E: